cisagov/ScubaGear/baselines/exo.md

 To enable mailbox auditing by default for your organization via PowerShell:

-1. Connect to the Exchange Online PowerShell
+1. Connect to the Exchange Online PowerShell.

 2. Run the following command: